photoprism/photoprism-docs/docs/getting-started/index.md

 !!! note ""
     Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage), and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.
-    We take no responsibility for instability or performance issues if your device does not meet the minimum requirements.
+    We take no responsibility for instability or performance problems if your device does not meet the minimum requirements.

 #### Browsers ####